alesdrobysh/webpack-dynamic-public-path/README.md

 ## Usage

+Installation is easy with npm:

+    npm install webpack-dynamic-public-path-plugin

-Just add this plugin to a plugins section of webpack config:
+Then require it in your webpack config and add it to a plugins section:

 ```javascript
 plugins: [